 Defense Attorney in Arapahoe County for Aggravated Felony: Conviction of an Aggravated Felony in Colorado?
 You Have an Immigration Crisis

 Under immigration law, specified crimes are considered an aggravated felony or a crime of moral turpitude.
 Crimes in Arapahoe County and across Colorado considered aggravated felonies by the federal government include Murder, felony Theft, Rape and Sexual Assault, Human Trafficking, Sexual Exploitation of a Child, prostitution-related crimes, and many more serious offenses.
 Speaking with an experienced immigration and criminal defense lawyer in Arapahoe County or anywhere else in Colorado is essential if you are facing these or other serious crimes which might be considered an aggravated felony.
 Only an experienced criminal lawyer will be able to give you all the details surrounding which crimes are considered an aggravated felony.

-attorneys for a free initial consultation!
+Contact one of our criminal defense attorneys for a free initial consultation!

 Moral Turpitude Crime Lawyer in Douglas County: Crimes of Moral Turpitude and Risk of Deportation Upon Conviction